Tui – Porrino

-16 APRIL 2018
+16 April 2018

 And then we were ready for our walk … but first we had to navigate our way out of Tui – always a challenge in the bigger cities!
-After a couple of locals showed us in the right direction ☺️, we’ve left the town behind.
+After a couple of locals showed us in the right direction ☺️, we left the town behind.

-Walking along the ancient Via Romana XIX
+Walking on the ancient Via Romana XIX

-Just after Capela da Virxe do Camino, we’ve walked on the dedicated pilgrim track next to the A-55.
+Just after Capela da Virxe do Camino, we walked on the dedicated pilgrim track next to the A-55.
 Fortunately, there is a barrier between us and the road and the oncoming traffic did not bother us.

 A walk next to the A-55 – but safely guarded with a barrier between us and the road

 We came across the Cruceiro San Telmo where the spot is marked with a cross.
-According to our Brierley guide book it is here that San Telmo fell sick and died of a fever in 1251 on his way back from a pilgrimage to Santiago de Compostela.
+According to our Brierley guide book, it is here that San Telmo fell sick and died of a fever in 1251 on his way back from a pilgrimage to Santiago de Compostela.